Koha-Community/kohadocs/source/patrons.rst

       date

-   -  If your patron cards expire (based on your :ref:`patron category settings <patron-categories-label>`) the Expiry date will automatically be calculated
+   -  If your patron cards expire (based on your :ref:`patron category settings <patron-categories-label>`) the expiry date will automatically be calculated

-   -  The OPAC Note is a note for the patron - it will appear in the OPAC on the patron's record
+   -  The OPAC note is a note for the patron - it will appear in the OPAC on the patron's record

-   -  The Circulation Note is meant solely for your library staff and will appear when the circulation staff goes to check an item out to the patron
+   -  The Circulation note is meant solely for your library staff and will appear when the circulation staff goes to check an item out to the patron